jeromatron/datastax-mailpay/README.md

 This is an example application for exchanging money using email addresses.

-The process for will add a transaction to both the payer and payee's ledger.
+The process will add a transaction to both the payer and payee's ledger.

-The steps involved are
+The steps are

 1. Create an entry in the lock table to lock the accounts
-2. Create an entry in the transaction_state table with a status if STARTED to ensure that we have a record of what we trying to do.
+2. Create an entry in the transaction_state table with a status of `STARTED` to ensure that we have a record of what we are trying to do.
    This will act as a state machine for the transaction.
-The state table will contain a copy of the transactions so that they can replayed.
+The state table will contain a copy of the transactions so that they can be replayed.
-3. Write to both payer and payee's ledger.
+3. Write to both the payer's and payee's ledger.
-4. Update transaction state to SUCCESS
+4. Update transaction state to `SUCCESS`.
 5. Unlock the accounts.

-If there are problems at any stage the, the transactions can be replayed by the entry in the state table.
+If there are problems at any stage, the transactions can be replayed by the entry in the state table.

 ## Schema Setup
 Note : This will drop the keyspace "datastax_mailpay" and create a new one.
 All existing data will be lost.